-Playing bingo on mobile is more popular than ever and phone bill payments have sprung up as a payments solution for these players.
-In this handy guide, we’ll tell you all the need to know info about making these payments.
+Playing bingo on mobile is more popular than ever.
+One practical reason is that phone bill payments have sprung up as a banking solution that draws new players.
+In this handy guide, we’ll give you the need-to-know facts and tips about making payments with your phone.

 These pay by phone bill bingo sites will give you fantastic bonuses on top of your first deposit:

 Start spinning & winning immediately!
 Mr. Spin gives you 50 free spins as soon as you join – no deposit needed!

 Grab £5 FREE as soon as you join Pocketwin!
 Then, your 1st deposit is doubled!

 Lady Luck is on your side with £20 free + up to £500 on your 1st deposit!

 Join Moobile & grab a Welcome bonus worth up to £545!

 Play mobile slots with 50 free spins! then, get up to £100 extra on your 1st deposit!